-Risk and capital management are embedded within the Company's business and decision-making processes.
+Risk and capital management are embedded within the Company's business and decisionmaking processes.
 Strategic business decisions are risk-assessed and evaluated for their capital impact prior to being finalised.
 The Risk function and the Finance function evaluate and challenge such assessments.

-FIL Life's Own Funds continued to be managed during the COVID-19 crisis such that they have low liquidity and market risk.
+FIL Life's Own Funds continued to be managed such that they have low liquidity and market risk.
 Daily monitoring of liquidity requirements proceeded as usual.
 Further details on the capital management of the Company can be found in Section E.